 Data visualization, commonly referred to as visual storytelling, helps brands generate traffic and achieve higher conversions.
-No doubt about it, consumers have a high preference for visual content, which makes data visualization an essential element to any content marketing strategy.
-Keep reading to learn more about the importance of data visualization.
+No doubt about it, consumers have a high preference for visual content, which makes data viz and data storytelling essential elements to any content marketing strategy.
+Keep reading to learn more about the importance of data visualization, or check out this post on various data visualization tools you can use to leverage this form of visual marketing to your advantage.

 What Is Data Visualization?